November 10 is Winter Weather Awareness Day

-November 4th is Iowa’s Winter Weather Awareness Day.
-The day was created to help prepare Iowans for the winter season ahead.
+November 10th is Iowa’s Winter Weather Awareness Day.
+The day was named to help prepare Iowans for the winter season ahead.

 Winter storms can bring heavy snow, ice, strong winds and freezing rain.
 Heavy snow and ice can also cause structural damages and power outages.
 A major winter storm can be lethal.
 Preparing for cold weather conditions and responding to them effectively can reduce the dangers caused by winter storms.

 Winter Safety Tips

 - Be weather aware.
 Sign up for emergency alerts and follow the news as winter storms approach.